Mawldor/WoR-content/Gearing.md

 Get a Glacier set with HP% mains, DEF% and ATK% subs, and speed or crit if you can get it in there

+### Good right side sets

+- Tempered Will
+- Unshaken Will
+- Guardian
+- Invigoration
+- Morale
+- Any T2+ set
+- Glacier
+- Asclepius

+## Crowd control champions

+This is mainly for champions like Theowin/Greed/Marri, who have low damage due to their stats, so it's generally best to focus building them with faster attacks and ult cycling

+### If you need some damage nonetheless

+(Marri will never do damage anyways, don't even bother)

+Speed > Rage Regen > ATK% > Crit rate > CDMG

+### If you've accepted that their damage will be trash

+Speed > Rage Regen > HP% > HP

+### Good right side sets

+- Mana spring
+- Invigoration
+- Morale
+- Guardian/Tempered will